Keystone logo

 Study format

-Associate of Science Programs in Geology
+Associate of Science Programs in Natural Sciences Earth Science Geology

 While many students pursue a three- or four-year bachelor’s degree, some students go on to earn an associate degree, which can help prepare students for the fundamentals of a career or trade.
 An associate degree can sometimes transfer credits to a bachelor’s degree if a student decides to move forward with his or her education.